Negi97Mohit/Negi97Mohit/README.md

 ![CSS](https://img.shields.io/badge/CSS-Intermediate-red)
 ![JavaScript](https://img.shields.io/badge/JavaScript-Intermediate-yellow)

 MS. Information Systems student at Northeastern University.
 Data Science enthusiast with passion for Network Penetration {Not testing}, Software development.
-Fascinated by the fragile world system build on the pillars of sand.
+Fascinated by the terminal.
 Proudly from [ INDIA ]

 - 🔭 Master's degree in **Information Systems** at Northeastern University
 - 🌱 I’m currently learning **Cyber Security** by MySelf
-- 🌱 Feel free to connect with me to talk about the fragile world systems.
+- 🌱 Feel free to connect with me to talk about AI, ML, Crypto or any other tech related issues..
 - ⚙️ Mastering: `.py`, `.java`,`.css`,`.html`,`.sql`
 - 👯 I’m looking to collaborate on **Open Source** projects.
 - 💬 I'm mostly active within the **Kali Linux**, **.py**, **.java**  communities